lamecoder03/BookVerse/README.md

 * Add, edit, and delete books
 * Review system with ratings and comments
 * Pagination for book listings
-* Average ratings calculation
+* Bootstrap frontend with protected routes
-* React frontend with protected routes
+* Deployed and Live
 ---

 ## 🛠️ Tech Stack